Discovering, Iowa

 A variety of German festivals take place in Amana Colonies year-round.
 Germans like a good party or celebration and Amana Colonies hosts many festivals throughout the year.
 Any time of year is considered the best time to visit Amana Colonies.

 Some of the annual festivals include Winterfest in January.
-Celebrate spring in early May with Maifest, and attend the Wurst Festival to celebrate the German tradition of making sausages.
+Celebrate spring in early May with Maifest, and attend the Wurst Festival to celebrate the German sausage-making tradition.
 Polka with friends or strangers at Oktoberfest while you enjoy German beer and brats.
-Kick off the Christmas season as you travel through the Tannenbaum Forest which has over 60 uniquely decorated Christmas Trees topped off by a visit with Santa.
+Kick off the Christmas season as you travel through the Tannenbaum Forest, which has over 60 uniquely decorated Christmas Trees topped off by a visit with Santa.
 Get in the Christmas spirit with Prelude to Christmas.

 If you enjoyed this itinerary of things to do in Amana Colonies, IA, you may want to check out a tour of the Historic Surf Ballroom in Clear Lake, IA